BTC-Lab/Denovo-Analysis-of-Bacteria/README.md

 **Matching with Uniprot database using BLASTX program**

 Predicted genes are annotated by comparing them against the UniProt database using BLASTX with an E-value threshold of 1e-3.
-For each gene, the top BLASTX hit is selected based on query coverage, identity, similarity score, and functional description
+For each gene, the top BLASTX hit is selected based on query coverage, identity, similarity score, and functional description.

+**Using UniProt IDs from a BLAST Search to Retrieve Protein Information**

+After performing a BLAST search on the UniProt website, obtain a list of UniProt accession numbers.
+These identifiers can be used to access detailed protein information, including protein names, source organisms, and functional annotations.

+How It Works

+UniProt offers an ID Mapping API that enables:

+• Submit a list of UniProt accession IDs
+• Retrieve comprehensive annotation data for each corresponding protein

 **Organism annotation**

 Each gene’s top BLASTX hit is examined to extract the name of the corresponding organism